SPoluliakh/github-repos-searcher-ts/README.md

 Single Page Application with React.

+The app uses free hosting for the backend, so there may be a delay on first load, or it may require a page reload as the server "falls asleep" if not in use

 Home page contains:

 1. Cards with article titles and descriptions for 100 characters.
 The user can